syncfusion-content/angularjs-docs/angularjs/TreeView/Keyboard-Interaction.md

 ---
 layout: post
-title: Keyboard-Interaction
+title: Keyboard Interaction in AngularJS TreeView Control | Syncfusion
-description: keyboard interaction
+description: Learn here about keyboard interaction support in Syncfusion Essential AngularJS TreeView Control, its elements, and more.
 platform: AngularJS
 control: TreeView
 documentation: ug
 ---

-# Keyboard Interaction
+# Keyboard Interaction in AngularJS TreeView

 TreeView support all possible keyboard interaction and it can be allowed by specifying [allowKeyboardNavigation](http://help.syncfusion.com/api/js/ejtreeview#members:allowkeyboardnavigation) as true.